NSS-Day-Cohort-73/Tabloid-client-aqkylv/README.md

 - View all user profiles with admin privileges

 ### Content Management
-- Post creation and management system
-- Category organization for posts
-- View all posts with filtering capabilities
 - Posts display with title, author, and category information
 - Publication date tracking for all posts
-- Comment system for user engagement on posts
-- Real-time comment updates

 ### Admin Features
 - Category management interface